NickshihU7/Tutorials/README.md

 		sh esp_docker.sh

-	Once you looged in tp the server, do:
+	Once you logged into the server, do:

 	`[dsd_your_user_id@icst5050 ~]$ sh esp_docker.sh`